roobert/roobert.github.io/_posts/2020-04-04-GKE-Cluster-Nodepool-Scaler.md

 ## Conclusion

-Along with several other cost cutting measures, such as using preemptive instances, two-node clusters (to enable testing concurrency, but to keep the number of cluster nodes to a minimum), and by using g1-small instances, it's possibly to significantly reduce the running cost of non-production environments.
+Along with several other cost cutting measures such as using preemptive instances, using two-node clusters (to enable testing concurrency, but to keep the number of cluster nodes to a minimum), and by using the smallest possible instances for our apps, it was possible to significantly reduce the running cost of our non-production environments.